Thermionix/fusion360/README.md

   Autodesk Fusion 360
 </h1>

-<p align="center"><b>This is the snap for Fusion 360</b>
+<b>This is the snap of Autodesk Fusion 360</b>

-<i>"Fusion 360 is Integrated CAD, CAM, CAE, and PCB software. developed by Autodesk"</i>
+<i>Fusion 360 is Integrated CAD, CAM, CAE, and PCB software. developed by Autodesk</i>

-It works on Arch, Ubuntu, Fedora, Debian, and other major Linux distributions.</p>
+It works on Arch, Ubuntu, Fedora, Debian, and other major Linux distributions.

 ## Install